wolfbox/docs/wolfbox-docs/docs/admin/service.md

 Service files live in `/etc/rc.d`, and are executable scripts taking one command argument, typically accepting at least `start`, `stop`, `status`, and `help`.
 Each possible command calls a function in the service file.

+Service names must contain only letters, numbers, and dashes.

 The following skeleton is common: